fahimfoysal2/Web-Page-to-Image-Gallery/README.md

 So I made this extension to view the images in a better way.

 ### Features
 - Lightbox style image viewer
-- Zoom in/out
+- Zoom in/out (double click)
-- Keyboard shortcuts
+- Keyboard shortcuts (`CTRL + M`, Left Arrow, Right Arrow)
+- Thumbnail view
 - Smooth Image navigation

 ### Installation
 - Clone the repo